Promptly-Technologies-LLC/rss-fetch-action/README.md

 - Fetches RSS, Atom, RDF, and JSON feeds
 - Customizable parser and fetch options
 - Saves the fetched RSS feed to a specified `.json` file
+- Optionally removes the `published` field from the fetched feed to prevent unnecessary commits

 ## Usage